plancksecurity/foundation-planckPythonWrapper/docs/source/install.rst

 Test
 ----
-To run the whole testsuite you need to create/activate the venv, and then invoke the make target 'test'.
+To run the whole testsuite you need to first create/activate the venv:
-You can do this from a clean clone of the repo, no prior actions required, the whole module and all dependencies will be compiled and installed into the venv.

 ``make venv``

+then install the test-dependencies:

+``make install-test``

+And finally run the test-suite:

 ``make test``